apiobuild/platform/content/blog/how-to-configure-chopin-store.md

 - Shipping Option: You can setup multiple options and the coresponding shipping cost.
 It will appear as a dropdown menu.
 You can also use this section to set pick-up dates/locations.
 - Free Shipping: Set a free shipping amount.
 - Delivery Zipcode: We can validate customers' addresses based on a list or lists of zipcodes provided, so you don't have to worry out-of-zone delivery.
 Use commas (,) to separate zipcodes.
-   *Note: We currently only support US addresses.*

 <img src="/images/blog/f_shipping.png" class="post-img">